-2020 \$'000 2019 \$'000
+2021 \$'000 2020 \$'000

-Opening balance 21,095 -

-Impacted of IFRS 9 adoption - 5,205

-Expected credit loss recognised in year 4,197 15,890

-Amounts recovered during the year (5,587)
+Opening balance Expected credit loss recognised in year Amounts recovered during the year 19,705 - (2,804) 21,095 4,197 (5,587)

-Closing balance 19,705 21,095
+Closing balance 16,901 19,705

 In determining the recoverability of receivable, the company considers any changes in the credit quality of the receivable from the date credit was initially granted up to the end of the reporting period.
 The concentration of credit risk is limited due to the fact that the customer base is large and unrelated.
 The directors believe that, at the end of the reporting period, there is no further credit provision required in excess of the allowance for doubtful debts.